 It's the future of B2B advertising, but how does it actually work?

 Note: Leadfeeder turns IP addresses into insanely accurate firmographic data about the companies visiting your website.
-Find out more about our IP enrichment tool.
+Try it for free for 14 days.

 IP targeting is a digital marketing practice that uses an IP address to deliver personalized content to a website visitor's mobile or desktop device based on its physical location or other data determined using its IP address.